iotaledger/ccurl.interface.js/README.md

 ## How to use

 Using this library is fairly simple.
+You can optionally provide the full path where you have your compiled libccurl.

 ```
 var ccurl = import('ccurl.interface.js');

-ccurl(trunkTransaction, branchTransaction, trytes, minWeightMagnitude, callback)
+ccurl(trunkTransaction, branchTransaction, trytes, minWeightMagnitude, [, path], callback)
 ```

 See `example.js`.